adamstephensun/Place-and-Memory/readme.md

 # Place and Memory Interactive
-An interactive piece developed for the Place and Memory exhibition at [Phoenix Arts Center Leicester](https://www.phoenix.org.uk/art-at-phoenix/), April 2023
+An interactive piece developed for the Place and Memory exhibition at [Phoenix Arts Centre Leicester](https://www.phoenix.org.uk/art-at-phoenix/), April 2023

 Code by [me](https://www.adam-stephenson.co.uk/)